Code Name: The Cleaner: Reception

-The film received overwhelmingly negative reviews.

-Rotten Tomatoes gives the film a score of 4% based on 84 reviews, with an average rating of 3.16/10.
-The website's critics consensus reads: "Code Name: The Cleaner is a limp action/comedy flick that alternates between lame, worn-out jokes and cheesy martial arts."
-Metacritic gave the film a score of 33 out of 100, based on 18 reviews, indicating "generally unfavorable" reviews.
+The film was panned by critics.
+Metacritic, which uses a weighted average, assigned the a score of 33 out of 100, based on 18 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 The film grossed $10.3 million worldwide against a $20 million production budget.

 The film received a Razzie nomination for Worst Supporting Actress (Nicollette Sheridan).

 Home media

 Code Name: The Cleaner was released on April 24, 2007 and sold 224,724 units translating to revenue of $4,492,233.